Skip to main content

 Daily Limit

-Here you can configure to be notified if employees exceed the time limit and are still clocked in after a certain number of hours.
+Use Daily Limit to get notified when users exceed a set time limit and are still clocked in after a certain number of hours.

 Auto Clock Out